 The stock market runs in cycles.
-They can be be short-, medium- or long-term, but nearly all markets are cyclical, rising to a peak before retreating and then bottoming out.
+Market cycles can be short-, medium- or long-term.
+For example, day trade cycles are shorter than swing trade cycles.
+Nearly all markets are cyclical, rising to a peak before retreating and then bottoming out.

 Once one cycle is finished, the next one begins; time periods for each phase in the cycle may change.

-Traders and investors should understand the four major phases of a cycle; here’s how to examine them.
+Traders and investors should understand the four major phases of market cycles; here’s how to examine them.

 The next phase is mark-up, which occurs when prices are stabilized, and the stock begins to move higher.
 Technicians see the market making higher highs and higher lows, and it could be an indication that the bearish sentiment has changed.

 Continuing with the SPY example, shares were trending higher after the ETF was in the accumulation phase.
 Here’s a look at the chart during the mark -up phase.

 In the next phase of the life cycle of a market, which is the stock distribution phase, sellers begin to take profits, and bearish activity comes back into play.
 After a bullish run — and it may be a long upswing — prices begin to top out, and traders take profits, leading to selling pressure.
 Moreover, momentum traders might pile in short, and speculators may see bearish sentiment in the cards, causing more selling pressure.
 The stock distribution phase occurs near the peak of the market.

 This chart shows how stock distribution works.
 SPY topped out after a strong uptrend, and this would be a spot where sellers may start piling in, especially after SPY failed to break above its resistance area.